An Uncertain Future, But Laden With Golden Opportunities For Investors Willing To Take The Risk…

 Gas pipelines are very long-term investments.
 Ragsdale (2010) reports that Alaskan pipelines have a lifespan of about 35 years, more or less.
 Alaskan pipelines, like Russian pieplines, operate within a difficult climatic environment which increases costs considerably.
 Let us assume we find an audacious investor who can handle such a big risk himself: If he makes an investment for 20 to 30 years for the entire project lifespan, then he would certainly require a lot more coordination beforehand so that when the project actually starts, he knows no time will be lost.
 Because every day the pipeline does not deliver what it has promised, it costs the investor a lot of money.
 The upside is that Russia offers huge potential for growth in the resource sector and that is why I wanted write this article in the first place.
 There is a lot of potential in the resources sector that has not been tapped.

 East Asian countries are more and more dependant on Russia to meet their own energy needs.
 In the last few years, energy imports from Russia to East Asia have increased by a considerable amount, and this has allowed these countries to diversify their energy supplies away from the Middle East.
 This makes a lot of sense given Russia’s relative geographical proximity of East Asian countries like China, Japan, South Korea.
+China is the main importer of hydrocarbons in East Asia.
+Then there are other large industrialized countries in this region.
+South Korea is also dependent on energy imports.
+Japan imports hydrocarbon fuels via the Malacca Strait.
+Compared to South Korea, however, Japan is more flexible in global energy trading and has access to several sea trade routes.

 We have seen the first inklings of this just a few years ago.
 We saw a very significant uptick of energy exports from Russia to China and Japan.
 We now see Russia’s energy exports to East Asia truly blossoming and repositioning the Russian energy industry towards the East.
 Energy matters continuely shape and then reshape the economic relations of nations.
 Herberg (2018) reported on the importance of Russian gas exports and how this has shaped international relations between China and Russia.
 We now see the emergence of strong economic links binding these two powerful countries to each other in energy matters.